jostylr/mathpebbles/src/templates.md

 * PROGRAM: whatever for a program environment.
 STOP.
 * CODE name: starting code block  SOLUTION: Some explanatory text and a code block to sub in for the solution.
 END.
+* BOARD name options: This sets up a jxg board.
+The name is the identity and should be used to refer to it.
+It will be in the alpine this under boards.
+  The options are key: str, pairs.
+Very simple data options.
+Also, all graphs are hidden under a button reveal.
+Clicking the reveal calls the board creation function (once).

 Colons are totally optional, I hope.